unacast/pure-sdk-android/README.md

 It's very important to ask for these permissions at the right time to get as many users as possible to opt in.
 Some guidelines and best pracices are published here: <PLACEHOLDER>

+### Check if tracking is enabled
+It's recommended to have a switch under settings in your app where the user can enable and disable tracking.
+The current status can be checked by *Pure.getIsTracking()*

 ### Configuration
 All configurations used by the SDK is provided by an external endpoint.
 This makes it possible to change the configuration without releasing a new version of the application.
 It also makes it possible to use different configurations based on things like device type, android version, etc.